-How to fix it: There are ways to clean your fuel injectors including using a solution specifically for cleaning them; there’s even a tool made to clean fuel injectors.
+How to fix it: There are ways to clean your fuel injectors including using a solution specifically made for this purpose; there’s even a tool made to clean fuel injectors.
 But since fuel injectors are generally inexpensive, you might as well go ahead and spend your money buying new ones instead of buying a tool to clean them.

 Bad Spark Plugs

-Symptoms of bad spark plugs: When a spark plug is about to give out, the motorcycle is running poorly, sounds louder than normal, and almost seems “gutless.”
+Symptoms of bad spark plugs: When a spark plug is about to give out, the motorcycle will run poorly, sound louder than normal, and almost seem “gutless.”
 Eventually when a spark plug has gone completely out, your motorcycle will attempt to turn over but simply won’t fire up.

 Also, if you have no idea when they were changed last, that might be a good indication that they’re spent.